leonardputra/mi-projector-fan-mod/README.md

 Step 0:
-Prepare your FAT32 formatted USB flash drive, copy the test.json file to the root of the drive.
+Prepare your FAT32 formatted USB flash drive, download and copy the test.json file to the root of the drive.
 Plug into the USB port on the projector.

 Step 1:
 Open Activity Launcher, and scroll to the bottom, you'll see an app with Chinese character, tap on it, make sure it expands into com.fengmi.autofocustest.MainActivity.
 Tap on the activity.